On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Problem description and ILS formulations

-However,~\cite{hoogendoorn2025evaluation} question the use of~$\Xcvrp$ as somewhat arbitrary, and show that, in some settings, using~$\Xcvrp$ instead of~$\Xsub$ can significantly increase the solution cost.
+\cite{hoogendoorn2025evaluation} question the use of~$\Xcvrp$ as somewhat arbitrary, and show that, in some settings, using~$\Xcvrp$ instead of~$\Xsub$ can significantly increase the solution cost.
 Therefore, we consider both sets in this work, and henceforth, whenever we write~$\mc{X}$, we assume that~$\mc{X} \in \{\Xsub, \Xcvrp\}$ (if~$\mc{X} = \Xcvrp$, we also assume that~$k$ is part of the input~$\mc{I}$).

 To model the expected recourse cost of a route, we let~$\mc{Q}$ be a \emph{recourse function}~\citep{ota2024hardness}, meaning that it takes the fixed input~$\mc{I}$ as a parameter and maps each route~$R$ to a nonnegative rational number, i.e.,~$\mc{Q}(R ; \mc{I}) \in \Q_+$ for every route~$R$.
 Since~$\mc{I}$ is fixed, we omit it from the notation.
-Also with respect to~$\mc{I}$, we define the \emph{VRPSD with scenarios} with respect to~$\mc{X} \in \{\Xsub, \Xcvrp\}$ and~$\mc{Q}$ as
+For this fixed input, we define the \emph{VRPSD with scenarios} with respect to~$\mc{X}$ and~$\mc{Q}$ as

 We remark that the problem above has precisely the form of the \emph{\mytitle{vehicle routing problems with recourse} (VRPRs)} introduced by~\cite{ota2024hardness}.
-In this way, problem~\ref{problem:vrpsd} can be viewed as a subclass of the VRPRs where the input is fixed as in Section~\ref{subsection:input}, and the recourse function~$\mc{Q}$ takes as input the route~$R$ (together with the scenario demands and probabilities) and outputs the expected cost of the trips to the depot that ensures the vehicle never carries more load than its capacity.
+Problem~\ref{problem:vrpsd} can thus be viewed as a subclass of the VRPRs where the input~$\mc{I}$ is fixed as in Section~\ref{subsection:input}, and the recourse function~$\mc{Q}$ takes as input the route~$R$ (together with the scenario demands and probabilities) and outputs the expected cost of the trips to the depot that ensures the vehicle never carries more load than its capacity.
 Section~\ref{section:recourse_policies} will more formally define the conditions on~$\mc{Q}$.

 With this notation, we can conveniently refer to several variants of the VRPSD with scenarios.
-For instance, if~$\mc{Q}_C$ corresponds to the \emph{classical recourse policy} (see Example~\ref{example:classic_recourse}), then the problem considered in the computational experiments of~\cite{part1} is denoted as~$\vrpsd{\Xcvrp, \mc{Q}_C}$.
-Following the work of~\cite{hoogendoorn2025evaluation}, we may also drop the assumption of CVRP feasibility, which yields the variant~$\vrpsd{\Xsub, \mc{Q}_C}$.
-Furthermore, Section~\ref{section:scenario_optimal} introduces a new \emph{scenario-optimal} recourse function~$\mc{Q}^*$, which gives rise to problems~$\vrpsd{\Xcvrp, \mc{Q}^*}$ and~$\vrpsd{\Xsub, \mc{Q}^*}$.
+For instance, if~$\Qc$ corresponds to the \emph{classical recourse policy} (see Example~\ref{example:classic_recourse}), then the problem considered in the computational experiments of~\cite{part1} is denoted as~$\vrpsd{\Xcvrp, \Qc}$.
+Following the work of~\cite{hoogendoorn2025evaluation}, we may also drop the assumption of CVRP feasibility, which yields the variant~$\vrpsd{\Xsub, \Qc}$.
+Furthermore, Section~\ref{section:scenario_optimal} introduces a new \emph{scenario-optimal} recourse function~$\optQ$, which gives rise to problems~$\vrpsd{\Xcvrp, \optQ}$ and~$\vrpsd{\Xsub, \optQ}$.